microsoft/typespec/packages/website/src/docs/language-basics/enums.md

 ## Referencing enum members

-Enum members can be referenced using the `.` operator for identifier
+Enum members can be referenced using the `.` operator for identifiers.

 ```cadl
 alias North = Direction.North;